 He is a past President of the Glasgow Juridical Society and sat on the Law Society of Scotland’s Criminal Committee.
 He is also involved in the training of Solicitor Advocates on behalf of the Faculty of Solicitor Advocates.

-His interests are in criminal law and include and include murder, attempted murder, assault and serious assault, culpable & reckless conduct, breach of peace, public disorder, domestic abuse cases, theft, fraud, embezzlement, identity fraud, robbery, reset, offensive weapons, misuse and possession of drugs, Road Traffic, money laundering, taxi license suspension, proceeds of crime, terrorism, criminal appeals, illegal file sharing, music copyright infringement.
+His interests are in criminal law and include and include murder, attempted murder, assault and serious assault, culpable & reckless conduct, breach of peace, public disorder, domestic abuse cases, theft, fraud, embezzlement, identity fraud, robbery, reset, offensive weapons, misuse and possession of drugs, Road Traffic, money laundering, proceeds of crime, terrorism, criminal appeals, illegal file sharing, music copyright infringement.